fsadak/FSNextionLib/README.md

 A simple, lightweight, and non-blocking Arduino library for interfacing with Nextion HMI displays, built for the PlatformIO ecosystem.

+This library was collaboratively developed with Google's Gemini.

+## ⚠️ Disclaimer

+This library is currently under active development.
+While functional, the API may change, and it should be used with caution in production environments.

 ## Features

 - **Event-Driven:** Uses a non-blocking `listen()` model with callbacks to handle touch events without using `delay()`.
 - **Easy Get/Set:** Simple methods to get and set values of text and number components.
+- **Custom Pins:** Supports custom RX/TX pins for ESP32 hardware serial ports.
 - **Connection Check:** Includes a robust `isConnected()` function to verify that the display is active before proceeding.
 - **Lightweight:** Minimal dependencies and a straightforward design.

 ## Wiring

 To connect your Nextion display to an ESP32, use one of the available Hardware Serial ports.
 This library was tested with `Serial2`.

+### Default Pins (ESP32)

 | ESP32 Pin      | Nextion Pin |
 |----------------|-------------|